-At present, seventeen MS and PhD students are conducting agricultural research and completing coursework at WSU Mount Vernon NWREC.
-They represent four academic departments within WSU’s College of Agricultural, Human and Natural Resource Sciences: Crop and Soil Sciences, Entomology, Horticulture and Plant Pathology.
+At present, 21 M.S. and Ph.D. students are conducting agricultural research and completing coursework at WSU Mount Vernon NWREC.
+They represent three academic departments within WSU’s College of Agricultural, Human and Natural Resource Sciences: Crop and Soil Sciences, Horticulture and Plant Pathology.
 WSU Mount Vernon faculty also advise MS in Agriculture students.

 The research facilities at WSU Mount Vernon NWREC include a nearly 20,000 square foot building built in 2006 with office space and up to date laboratory facilities.
 In addition, there are approximately 6,000 square feet of greenhouse space.
-Field research is conducted on 80+ acres of research fields, including vineyard, blueberry and raspberry.
-There are 5 acres certified organic, and 7 acres in transition to organic.
-An additional 8 acres is maintained by volunteer groups and includes public gardens and an orchard of heritage apple varieties.
+Field research is conducted on 80+ acres of research fields, including cider apples, blueberry and raspberry.
+There are five acres certified organic, and seven acres in transition to organic.
+An additional eight acres is maintained by volunteer groups and includes public gardens and an orchard of heritage apple varieties.
 Applied field research is also conducted at many on-farm locations in Northwestern Washington.

 Videoconference technology has allowed all departmental seminars and meetings to be attended in Mount Vernon.
-Some graduate level courses originating from the main WSU Pullman campus are offered at WSU Mount Vernon in addition to distance degree program curriculum.
-In addition, graduate level courses are beginning to be offered at WSU Mount Vernon by resident faculty.
+Most graduate level courses originating from the main WSU Pullman campus are offered at WSU Mount Vernon in addition to distance degree program curriculum.
+In addition, some graduate level courses are offered at WSU Mount Vernon by resident faculty.

 Graduate Student Handbook